willuhmjs/strokesec/README.md

 StrokeSec is a behavioral biometric authentication system.
 It uses keystroke dynamics—specifically **dwell time** (key press duration) and **flight time** (interval between presses)—to verify user identity.

-It uses a Multi-Layer Perceptron (MLP) for binary classification (User vs. Imposter).
+It uses an **Autoencoder** Neural Network for anomaly detection.
+Instead of training on "User vs. Imposter", it trains *only* on the user's data to learn their unique pattern.
+Any deviation (high reconstruction error) is flagged as an anomaly.

 ## Setup